| | OCTOBER 2002

 mutants, spies, scantily-clad lasses, superstitious natives

-The Ashley/Romero/DeLeon/Lynn collaborations commenced with
+and obsessed mad doctors.
+BRIDES OF BLOOD The Ashley/Romero/DeLeon/Lynn collaborations commenced with

 this title, one of four (including "Terror is a Man") set